flammie/vim-conllu/README.md

 ## Syntax checking

-Syntax checking is done with `conllu_validate.py`, to have it work you need to go to https://github.com/universaldependencies/tools and get the `validate.py`.
+Syntax checking is done with `validate.py` from UD repo, to have it work you need to go to https://github.com/universaldependencies/tools and get the `validate.py`.

 ### ALE